 Obstructive Sleep Apnea Syndrome

-The main symptoms of this disorder are:
+The main symptoms of OSAS are:

 - Dry mouth (xerostomia).